chrisbroski/kandy/README.md

 # Kandy

 *Kandy* is a front-end for the yourlocal.band information system.
-Design for Kandy Fredrick, a solo coutry performer with both originals and cover songs.
+Designed for Kandy Fredrick, a solo coutry performer with both originals and cover songs.